BigNoid/script.skinshortcuts/README.txt

 	> Advice change - skins should now provide labels for all controls
 	> Labels 311 and 312 (background and widget name) replaced with listitem properties
  - Management dialog will now list skin-provided playlists - this affects defaults, see "Providing Default Shortcuts" below
+ - Management dialog can now list skin-recommended shortcuts - see "Skin-Recommended Shortcuts" in Advanced Usage.txt

 Note: The code to manage additional properties including backgrounds and widgets has been re-written in this revision.
 The new method is not backwards compatible, so any backgrounds/widgets/additional properties will need to be re-set.